Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: The classical BNE algorithms

-\paragraph{\apersOneName{} algorithm} This algorithm, which we present in modified form, as Algorithm \ref{alg:apers_1}, estimates the normalised Betti number in two simple steps.
+The first classical Betti number estimation algorithm of \cite{Apers2023} which we present in modified form as Algorithm \ref{alg:apers_1}, estimates the normalised Betti number in two simple steps.
 Firstly, it is observed that the desired quantity can be estimated to any accuracy $\epsilon$ by $\tr(H^d)/|S_k|$ for sufficiently high $d$.
-This is an observation made originally by Friedman~\cite{Friedman1998} and we reprove the exact relationship between $\epsilon$ and $d$ in Lemma \ref{lem-power_method_exp}.
-Given this approximation, the algorithm then estimates $\tr(H^d)/|S_k|$ using the classical Markov chain method of Section \ref{sec:trace_estimation}.
-The number of shots required to obtain an $\epsilon$-estimate of $\tr(H^d)/|S_k|$ with probability $1-\eta$ is given by Lemma \ref{thm-hoeffding} as $\frac{(2\|H\|_1^d)^2\log(2/\eta)}{2\epsilon^2}$.
-We observe that the exact shot count used in Algorithm \ref{alg:apers_1} relies on a bound on $\|H\|_1$ proved by Apers et al.
+This is an observation made originally by Friedman~\cite{Friedman1998} and we reprove the exact relationship between $\epsilon$ and $d$ for completeness.